 What Not to Do for an Intervention

 Just as there are ways to handle an intervention, there are also ways to make them go wrong.
+These are sensitive moments in time for the person struggling with addiction.
+The wrong approach could only make things worse.
 For example, things you shouldn’t do include:

 - Encouraging user during substance use